If you believe you may be instructed to wear a court-ordered GPS monitor, you probably have many questions.

 In addition to any fines and fees you may be facing, you should be aware that there is an ankle monitor cost.
 According to Florida statute, the person who has a court-ordered GPS monitor has to pay for the monitoring services, including the device’s installation and monitoring.

-Costs can vary somewhat, and there is a subsection in the Florida Statute 287.057, which requires that the procurement of electronic monitoring services will be a competitive process.
+Costs can vary somewhat, and there is a subsection in Florida Statute 287.057, which requires that the procurement of electronic monitoring services will be a competitive process.

 It can cost, generally speaking, up to hundreds of dollars to install and hundreds of dollars per month for the monitoring services.
 If you are designated to get an ankle monitor in Florida that also monitors alcohol – a Secure Continuous Remote Alcohol Monitoring (SCRAM) bracelet, the costs can increase.
 These SCRAM bracelets are often part of probation GPS monitoring after a DUI arrest or conviction.